kanarian/PyRain/README.md

+#NOTE:

+This is a fork of the FrontierDevelopment/PyRain repo, made to be used by our project group in Google Colab.

 # Update: Data now publicly available!

 We are very happy to announce that the memmap datasets are now available publicly at: